AndreiChristian/CountriesGraphQL/README.md

 }
 ```

-### Contributing
+### Contributing 🖖

-Contributions are welcome!
-Feel free to submit issues and/or pull requests to help improve the project.
+Your contributions are always welcome!
+Spot a bug, have an idea for a feature, or found something we could do better?
+Feel free to open an issue or send a pull request.
+Every bit of help counts!

+_P.S.
+A good sense of humor is always appreciated!_